-Performance outcomes Acceptable outcomes Complies Comments For accepted development su ubject to requirements and assess sable developmen t Water supply for fire-fighting purposes PO1 Development where within a 'Bushfire hazard area' and 'Potential impact buffer (100 metres)' identified on the Bushfire hazard overlay maps (OM-003a-o) maintains the safety of people and property by providing an adequate, accessible and reliable water supply for fire- fighting purposes which is safely located and has sufficient flow and pressure Where within a 'Bushfire hazard area' and 'Potential impact buffer (100 metres)' identified on the Bushfire hazard overlay maps (OM- 003a-o) AO1.1 Where in a reticulated water service area, the on-site water supply has flow and pressure characteristics of 10 litres a second at 200 kPa.
+Performance outcomes Acceptable outcomes Complies Comments For accepted development su ubject to requirements and assess sable developmen t Water supply for fire-fighting purposes PO1 Development where within a 'Bushfire hazard area' and 'Potential impact buffer (100 metres)' identified on the Bushfire hazard overlay maps (OM-003a-o) maintains the safety of people and property by providing an adequate, accessible and reliable water supply for firefighting purposes which is safely located and has sufficient flow and pressure Where within a 'Bushfire hazard area' and 'Potential impact buffer (100 metres)' identified on the Bushfire hazard overlay maps (OM-003a-o) AO1.1 Where in a reticulated water service area, the on-site water supply has flow and pressure characteristics of 10 litres a second at 200 kPa.
 OR n/a Not applicable. characteristics.
 Note- A Bushfire hazard management plan must be prepared by suitably qualified persons in seeking to demonstrate compliance with the Performance outcome.
-AO1.2 Where access to the reticulated water network is not available, a minimum on site water storage of 5,000 litres is provided that must comprise: n/a Proposed Lot 17 (vacant lot) will contain a building envelope area of 3,800m2 outside
+AO1.2 Where access to the reticulated water network is not available, a minimum on site water storage of 5,000 litres is provided that must comprise: Future development on each lot can comply.

 Perf ormance outcomes Acceptable outcomes Complies Comments (a) a separate tank; or (b) a reserve section in the bottom part of the main water supply tank; or (c) a dam; or (d) a swimming pool.
-Note-Where a water tank is provided for fire-fighting purposes it is fitted with standard rural fire brigade fittings and the tank is provided with a hardstand area for heavy vehicles. of the bushfire hazard area.
-The existing structures on proposed Lot 18 are also outside of the bushfire hazard area.
-For a assessable development Land d use 'Busl 'Pote metro Busl map appro- haza the: (a) (b) (c) Note- manaa by sui seekir elopment within a hfire hazard area' and ential impact buffer (100 es)' identified on the hfire hazard overlay s (OM-003a-o) is opriate to the bushfire and risk having regard to the bushfire risk compatibility of development; the vulnerability of and safety risk to persons associated with the use; and consequences of bushfire in regard to impacts on essential infrastructure, buildings and structures. - A Bushfire hazard gement plan must be prepared tably qualified persons in ng to demonstrate compliance he Performance outcome.
-AO2 All buildings, structures, infrastructure and facilities associated with the following uses are located outside any area of the site located within a 'Bushfire hazard area' and a 'Potential impact buffer (100 metres)' identified on the Bushfire hazard overlay maps (OM-003a-o): (a) child care centre; or (b) community care centre; or (c) correctional facility; or (d) educational establishment; or (e) emergency services; or (f) hospital; or (g) residential care facility; or (h) retirement facility; or (i) rooming accommodation; or (j) shopping centre; or (k) tourist park; or (l) tourist attraction. n/a Not applicable.
-Lot o design 'Busl 'Pote metro Busl map minir adve onfiguring a lot within a hfire hazard area' and ential impact buffer (100 es)' identified on the hfire hazard overlay s (OM-003a-o) mises the potential erse impacts of bushfire he safety of people, Where within a 'Bushfire hazard area' and 'Potential impact buffer (100 metres)' identified on the Bushfire hazard overlay maps (OM- 003a-o) AO3.1 No new lots are created.
-OR Complies.
-Proposed Lot 17 (vacant lot) will contain a building envelope area of 3,800m2 outside of the bushfire hazard area.
+Note-Where a water tank is provided for fire-fighting purposes it is fitted with standard rural fire brigade fittings and the tank is provided with a hardstand area for heavy vehicles. assessable development d use T T 'Bus 'Pote metr Bus map appr haza the: (a) (b) elopment within a hfire hazard area' and ential impact buffer (100 es)' identified on the hfire hazard overlay is (OM-003a-o) is opriate to the bushfire ard risk having regard to the bushfire risk compatibility of development; the vulnerability of and safety risk to persons associated with the use; and consequences of bushfire in regard to impacts on essential infrastructure, buildings and structures. - A Bushfire hazard gement plan must be prepared itably qualified persons in ng to demonstrate compliance he Performance outcome.
+AO2 All buildings, structures, infrastructure and facilities associated with the following uses are located outside any area of the site located within a 'Bushfire hazard area' and a 'Potential impact buffer (100 metres)' identified on the Bushfire hazard overlay maps (OM-003a-o): (a) child care centre; or (b) community care centre; or (c) correctional facility; or (d) educational establishment; or (e) emergency services; or (f) hospital; or (g) residential care facility; or (h) retirement facility; or (i) rooming accommodation; or (j) shopping centre; or (k) tourist park; or (l) tourist attraction.
+The application is not proposing any of the identied uses.
+Lot design 'Bus 'Pote metr Bus map minii onfiguring a lot within a hfire hazard area' and ential impact buffer (100 res)' identified on the hfire hazard overlay os (OM-003a-o) mises the potential erse impacts of bushfire ne safety of people, Where within a 'Bushfire hazard area' and 'Potential impact buffer (100 metres)' identified on the Bushfire hazard overlay maps (OM-003a-o) AO3.1 No new lots are created.
+OR Each proposed lot contains considerable area outside of the mapped hazard area and potential impact buffer.